-- As the fat melts and drains away, the meat shrinks.
+- As the fat melts and drains away the meat shrinks.

 Conduct a juice test

 After all, juice boosts the taste of your burger.
-A juicy burger is preferable than a well-done, dry burger.
+A juicy burger is preferable to a well-done, dry burger.
 Raw meat conserves a significant amount of liquids.
 While grilling, raw meat undergoes a chemical reaction and loses its ability to retain moisture.

 When the burger is cooked, the liquid gradually drains from it.
 If you see crimson liquids streaming around the pan, draining from the meat, or gathering in the skillet, you’re getting close.
 Do not squeeze the burger’s juices out.

 Freezing food avoids foodborne disease and deterioration.
 When frozen burgers are thawed and refrozen, the germs prone to increase in aged food are disrupted.
 Foods frozen at 00F for months are still edible, although the flavors may be unpleasant.

 However, frozen food for an extended period loses nutritional content, texture, and overall quality.
 Within a short period, freezer burn, which dries out food, alters the taste and flavor.

 According to the USDA, ground beef retains its quality for no more than four months; hence, burger patties are not anticipated to retain their quality for an extended period.
 If cooked ground beef or patties are properly refrigerated, they should retain their quality for four (4) months.